Starting your Rc journey is exciting. But there are quite a lot of options to choose from.

 Difference In Size

 Buggies and truggies are visibly different from each other.
-And the main difference comes in terms of size.
+The main difference comes in terms of size.

-There are different size scales in RC cars.
-Like the 1/8 scale or 1/10 scale RC.
-But on the same scale, they have a difference in size.
+There are different size scales in RC cars, like the 1/8 scale or 1/10 scale RC.
+On the same scale, they have a difference in size.

 Truggies are actually a mix between buggies and RC trucks.
 They get the longer and wider chassis from the trucks.